Raccok/Dota2AndroidApp/README.md

 Start the installer and install Android Studio with the Android SDK and the recommended preconfigured virtual Android device.
 When this installation is finished and you start Android Studio for the first time, strangely enough another installation starts.
 Click `Next`, select "Custom" installation instead of "Standard" and click `Next`.
 Select your UI theme, click `Next`, select "Android Virtual Device", click `Next`, click `Next` and click `Finish`.

-In Android Studio, choose `Open an existing Android Studio project` and open the `Dota2AndroidApp` folder which you received by cloning this repository earlier.
+In Android Studio, choose `Open an existing Android Studio project` and open the `DotaScoop` folder which you received by cloning this repository earlier.
 When presented with a window titled "Gradle Sync", click `OK`.
 When presented with a Windows Firewall window, click `Allow access`.
 When presented with the "Tip of the Day" window, click `Close`.

 Now you are probably presented with an error "Failed to find target [...]".
 Click `Install missing platform(s) and sync project`.
 Accept the agreement and click `Next`, when it's done click `Finish`.
 If you are presented with other errors like this, proceed the same way to install all missing components.